Want the best of VICE News straight to your inbox? Sign up here.

 What the magazine failed to mention, however, is that the patient's wife worked at a supermarket near Charles de Gaulle airport in Paris and could have come into contact with people who had recently arrived from China.

 Both Washington and Beijing have attempted to deflect criticism of their respective handling of the outbreaks in the U.S. and China by placing the blame elsewhere.

 These competing narratives and a broader push to establish how, exactly, the coronavirus did spread will dominate the annual two-day meeting of the WHA, the governing body of the World Health Organization.

 Already, more than 120 countries have backed a draft resolution from the European Union and Australia calling for an investigation into the origins of COVID-19.
-The resolution is likely to be put forward on Tuesday if it can secure support from two-thirds of the WHA’s 194 member states.
+The resolution is likely to be put forward Tuesday if it can secure support from two-thirds of the WHA’s 194 member states.

-However, hours before the WHA meeting is scheduled to begin China’s Foreign Ministry spokesperson Zhao Lijian said Beijing would be unlikely to allow an immediate investigation to begin, labeling it “premature.”
+However, hours before the WHA meeting is scheduled to begin, China’s Foreign Ministry spokesperson Zhao Lijian said Beijing would be unlikely to allow an immediate investigation to begin, labeling it “premature.”

-Those comments were reiterated by Xi during his speech to the WHA on Monday, in which he called for “a comprehensive review of the global response to COVID-19,” but only after the pandemic “has been brought under control.”
+Those comments were reiterated by Xi in his speech to the WHA on Monday, in which he called for “a comprehensive review of the global response to COVID-19,” but only after the pandemic “has been brought under control.”